-- Pre-Season Practice Rule does not apply. - Scrimmage Rule does not apply. - The Date of the First Contest allowed is the Monday of NFHS Week 13.
-Eligibility and schedules must be filed online. - In the Off-Season there are no restrictions in regard to practice. - In the Summer there are no restrictions in regard to practice. - Dead Period Rule does apply.
+- Pre-Season Practice Rule does not apply. - First Practice Date is Monday of NFHS Week 9. - Scrimmage Rule does not apply. - The Date of the First Contest allowed is the Monday of NFHS Week 13.
+Eligibility and schedules must be filed online. - There is no limit on the number of regular season contests or Tournaments. - In the Off-Season there are no restrictions in regard to practice. - In the Summer there are no restrictions in regard to practice. - Dead Period Rule does apply.